-It’s not possible to address each and every question in detail as I observed the questions are on vast topics, for which detail answers will itself require a new article.
-I will answer such questions in brief here and will also write detail articles separately if required.
+It will not be possible to address each and every question in detail as the questions are on vast topics, for which detailed answers will be required in a new tutorial.
+This tutorial will answer such questions in brief here and will also write detailed articles separately if required.

 Naresh A. asks:

 “My past experience was related to “Test Engineer”.
 Recently I am appointed as Test Lead in a product based company.
-Currently there is no Pre-established testing process.
-As a TL am meant to define a standard process for the entire testing flow and I will maintain certain documents for each product.
+Currently, there is no pre-established testing process.
+As a TL I am meant to define a standard process for the entire testing flow and I will maintain certain documents for each product.

-Can you help me out in establishing a process for testing, and make me know the entire responsibilities of TL and what documents I am supposed to prepare and maintain?”
+Can you help me out in establishing a process for testing and let me know the entire responsibilities of the TL and what documents I am supposed to prepare and maintain?”

-More TL responsibilities includes: Test Case Review, Requirements Validation, Monitoring the execution of manual and automated test cases, Prepare test summary report and Communicate test status to seniors and prepare corresponding documents.
+Few other responsibilities of a TL include Test Case Review, Requirements Validation, Monitoring the execution of Manual and Automated test cases, Preparing test summary reports and Communicating test status to seniors and preparing corresponding documents.

-To know more on SQA processes read this article “SQA Processes- How to Test complete application“.
-Hope from this answer you will get good idea of testing processes and TL responsibilities.
+To know more on SQA processes read – “SQA Processes- How to Test complete Application“.
+Hope you had a good idea of the testing process and TL responsibilities from this answer.

 Pavan Ankus asks:

-In every testing interview you will get this question: “Tell me any challenging situation you faced in your previous projects or Tell me any bug that you feel proud to find it?”
+You will get this question in every testing interview – “Tell me about any challenging situation you faced in your previous projects or Tell me any bug that you feel proud to find it?”

-I think answers to these questions depend on your testing career.
-I know every one of you might have faced many challenging situations where exceptional thinking is required to solve such problems.
+The answer to these questions depends on your testing career.
+Almost every one of you might have faced many challenging situations where exceptional thinking is required to solve such problems.

-I will suggest to pick any such situation from you career and explain it in better way.
-At least it should sound challenging This will help you to face further questions from interviewer depending on your answer.
+We would suggest you to pick any such situation from your career and explain it in a better way.
+At least it should sound challenging 😉 This will help you to face further questions from the interviewer depending on your answer.

-Explaining a challenging bug you found in your career can be also a good answer for this question.
-For example the bug that was difficult to find or reprove or having big impact on customer revenue etc.
+Explaining a challenging bug you found in your career can also be a good answer to this question.
+For example, a bug that was difficult to find, reprove, or had a big impact on customer revenue, etc.

-Pavan you mentioned that you don’t have knowledge in banking and finance domain then how you expect from yourself to give answer on that?
-If you don’t have experience in banking and finance domain then do not put this as a skill in your resume just for the sake of matching your profile with employer requirements.
-If you really want to get into testing of BFSI (Banking, Financial services and Insurance) domain then first study this domain.
-Know the basic concepts in BFSI domain.
-See the resources I have listed on BFSI domain on our resource page.
-Keep in mind you can answer in detail about any question if you have worked on that.
+If you really want to get into the testing of BFSI (Banking, Financial Services, and Insurance) domain then first study this Domain.
+Know the basic concepts of the BFSI domain.
+See the resources that we have listed in the BFSI domain on our Resource page.
+Keep in mind that you can answer in detail about any question if you have worked on that.

 “What is the best way to go about getting a pay rise?
-Is reporting and graphing bugs found compared to other team member a good idea?
+Are reporting and graphing bugs found compared to other team members a good idea?

-Comparing the bug count with other team or team member is very bad idea to ask for pay rise.
-If you are working for the organization for long time then your employer know your value and importance in organization.
+Comparing the bug count with other team or team members is a very bad idea to ask for a pay rise.
+If you are working for the organization for a long time then your employer knows your value and importance in the organization.
 There is no need to show how your bug count graph is higher than your counterparts.

-So what is the best way to ask for good salary rise?
+So what is the best way to ask for a good salary raise?

-At the time of your performance appraisal you should be able to convince to your reviewer that how you worked hard for your organization, How you succeeded in managing difficult tasks and how you enhanced your skills to better match your current work profile.
-If you succeed in this negotiation then you will definitely get good pay rise.
+During your performance appraisal, you should be able to convince your reviewer how you worked hard for your organization, how you succeeded in managing difficult tasks and how you enhanced your skills to better match your current work profile.
+If you succeed in this negotiation then you will definitely get a good pay rise.

-Your relevant skills, Complexity of application you are working on, problem solving skill, total and relevant experience, education and certifications.
+Other factors to consider while giving you a pay rise: Relevant Skills, Complexity of application you are working on, problem-solving skills, total and relevant experience, education and certifications.